pat-alt/covidMentalHealth/README.md

 We source data from two different APIs: for COVID case numbers we use
 <https://covid19-api.org/> which continuously collects case numbers at
-country level from across the globe; for tweets we user Twitter streaming API.
+country level from across the globe; for tweets we use the Twitter streaming API.
 COVID data is sourced from the API a few times every day.
 Tweets are streamed continuously.
 We filter tweets that involve at least on term from this list related to mental health